eshmanev/crossovertest_accesscontrolsystem_v2/readme.txt

 --------------------------------------------------------------------------------------------------------------
 TROUBLESHOOTING
 --------------------------------------------------------------------------------------------------------------
-You may face a problem with WCF services, because Windows can block an URL if it has not been added to the access control list.
+1. You may face a problem with WCF services, because Windows can block an URL if it has not been added to the access control list.
 To fix the issue execute the following commands:

    netsh http add urlacl url=http://+:9981/AccessCheckService user=<your user name>
    netsh http add urlacl url=http://+:9981/AccessPointRegistry user=<your user name>

+2. If you have a problem with IIS and ASP.NET 4.5.
+Execute the following command dism /online /enable-feature /all /featurename:IIS-ASPNET45